jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-6. Click on the Facebook icon and verify that it takes the user to the facebook sign in page.
+6. Click on the Facebook icon and verify that it takes the user to the Facebook sign in page.

     - Outcome: Pass